-The Structure of the BA Honours Economics degree programme
+The Structure of the Financial and Business Economics degree programme

-Undergraduate degree programmes in the Business School-Economics have a modular structure linked to a pattern for the academic year.
-This is based on a two semester system consisting of one 15 week semester and one 16 week semester located within a three-term framework.
+All undergraduate degree programmes in Economics have a modular structure linked to a pattern for the academic year which is based on a two semester system consisting of one 15 week semester and one 16 week semester located within a three term framework.
 Week 1 of Semester 1 is Induction Week, given over to registration and induction activities; weeks 2-13 are teaching and learning weeks; weeks 14 and 15 form the assessment period.
 In Semester 2 the first 12 weeks are teaching and learning weeks with the remaining weeks given over to assessment.
-The BA Honours Economics degree programme is three-years duration.
+The B.A.
+Honours Financial and Business Economics Degree Programme is of three years duration.
 Each year of the degree programme is referred to as a Stage, so that students complete Stages 1, 2 and 3 of their degree.
-In each Stage of their degree students are required to study modules to a total credit value of 120, in accordance with degree programme regulations; usually taking modules with a credit value of 60 in Semester 1 and 60 in Semester 2, although a 50-70 or 70-50 split across semesters is permitted.
+In each Stage of their degree programme students are required to study modules to a total credit value of 120, in accordance with degree programme regulations; usually taking modules with a credit value of 60 in Semester 1 and 60 in Semester 2, although a 50-70 or 70-50 split across semesters is permitted.
 A 10 credit module is equivalent to 100 notional hours of study.